Introduction

 ZstdFile class can also read “Zstandard Seekable Format” file, but no fast seeking ability.

-New in version 0.15.9.
+Added in version 0.15.9.

 __init__(self, filename, mode='r', *, level_or_option=None, zstd_dict=None, read_size=131_075, write_size=131_591, max_frame_content_size=1024 * 1024 * 1024)